pirate/wireguard-docs/README.md

 **Examples**

-* local public node to remote public node
+**local public node to remote public node**
   This value should be left undefined as persistent pings are not needed.

-* local public node to remote NAT-ed node
+**local public node to remote NAT-ed node**
-  This value should be left unefined as it's the client's responsibility to keep the connection alive because the server cannot reopen a dead connection to the client if it times out.
+  This value should be left undefined as it's the client's responsibility to keep the connection alive because the server cannot reopen a dead connection to the client if it times out.

-* local NAT-ed node to remote public node `PersistentKeepalive = 25` this will send a ping to every 25 seconds keeping the connection open in the local NAT router's connection table.
+**local NAT-ed node to remote public node** `PersistentKeepalive = 25` this will send a ping to every 25 seconds keeping the connection open in the local NAT router's connection table.

+---

 # Example Server-To-Server Config with Roaming Devices